 A potential generic entrant can conduct research and development, clinical trials and file a product application with the NMPA under the Administrative Approval Exemption and Experimental Use Type Defences to patent infringement.

-The latest amended Patent Law established the patent linkage system in China.
-Also, the NMPA and the CNIPA issued a draft of the Measures for Implementation of the Early Resolution Mechanism for Drug Patent Disputes (Trial) (Daft Measures on Early Resolution Mechanism), which explains in detail the Chinese patent linkage system.
-Based on the Draft Measures on Early Resolution Mechanism, a MAH shall register its patent information on a Chinese listed drug patent information registration platform, which will be established by NMPA.
-Similar to the USA Hatch-Waxman Act, the generic drug applicant shall make one of four types of declaration regarding each patent listed on the registration platform.
-The four types of declarations are:
+The Patent Law establishes and the Measures for Implementation of the Early Resolution Mechanism for Drug Patent Disputes (Trial) explains the Chinese efficiency-first patent linkage system.
+The latter stipulates that a MAH shall register its patent information on a Chinese listed drug patent information registration platform, which will be established by NMPA.

 With regard to counterfeit pharmaceuticals and medical devices, the following ways may be used to protect the public interest and the lawful rights of the rights-holder.

-Trade marks used for drugs and medical devices are subject to general requirements of the Trademark Law (such as prohibitions on using the name or logo of the Red Cross or containing fraudulent content).
-In addition, the NMPA places special restrictions on trade marks to be used for drugs and medical devices.
-For example, drugs’ generic names cannot be registered as trade marks, trade marks appearing on drug labels must be printed at the label’s corner, and the font size of each character of trade marks on drug labels may not be larger than a quarter of the font size of the generic drug name.
+Trade marks used for pharmaceuticals and medical devices are subject to general requirements of the Trademark Law (such as prohibitions on containing fraudulent content).
+In addition, the NMPA places special restrictions on trade marks to be used for pharmaceuticals and medical devices.
+For example, pharmaceuticals’ generic names cannot be registered as trade marks and etc.

 IP protection is available for the trade dress or design of pharmaceuticals and medical devices under various PRC laws.
 Trade dress is regulated under the Anti-unfair Competition Law, which prohibits any unauthorised use of the mark that is identical or similar to the package or decoration of other’s commodity which is influential.